 The following documents are on a CD-ROM that can be ordered from me:

+- complete schematics and placement plans

-- complete circuit diagrams, PCB layout diagrams (in target file format.
-The free target viewer is also on CD-Rom main board layout available only up to V8 -) - components database - more pictures - PC-Software (measurement software, drivers, database) - many documents and manuals for instance this manual.
+- components database

+- more pictures

+- PC-Software (measurement software, drivers, database)

+- many documents and manuals for instance this manual.

 The programmed PIC microcontroller can only be obtained from me.